United States and Iran swap prisoners in rare act of cooperation

-DUBAI (Reuters) - The United States and Iran swapped prisoners - a Chinese-American detained for three years on spying charges and an imprisoned Iranian - on Saturday in a rare act of cooperation between two longtime foes whose ties have worsened since President Donald Trump took office.
+DUBAI (Reuters) - The United States and Iran each freed a prisoner on Saturday in a rare swap, an act of cooperation between two longtime foes whose ties have worsened since President Donald Trump took office.

-Trump said Chinese-American Xiyue Wang was returning to the United States.
+Trump said Xiyue Wang, a U.S. citizen held in Iran for three years on spying charges, was returning to the United States.
 An Iranian official said that Iranian Massoud Soleimani had been freed from detention in the United States.

 Switzerland facilitated the swap and Iranian state news agency IRNA said Foreign Minister Mohammad Javad Zarif welcomed Soleimani in Zurich, where it said the swap took place.
 It said Soleimani was expected to return to Iran in the coming hours.